 Tallaght University Hospital / St. James's Hospital Joint Research Ethics Committee

-** The Data Protection Act 2018 came into effect on 25th May 2018 and the Health Research Regulations 2018 came into effect on 8th August 2018.
-This legislation has important implications for data processing in health research.
-See below for further details. **
+NOTICE: ** The Data Protection Act 2018 came into effect on 25th May 2018 and the Health Research Regulations 2018 came into effect on 8th August 2018.
+This legislation has important implications for data processing in health research** (See Section: DATA PROTECTION REGULATIONS).

-Remit: The Tallaght University Hospital (TUH)/ St. James's Hospital (SJH) Joint Research Ethics Committee (REC) provides ethical review of research studies in which patients (and sometimes healthy people) are direct participants or their medical records or biological samples are used (‘clinical study’).
-The REC also provides ethical review of non-clinical research but this service is generally restricted to research undertaken at TUH/SJH.
+- The Tallaght University Hospital (TUH)/ St. James’ Hospital (SJH) Joint Research Ethics Committee (REC) provides ethical review of research studies in which patients and sometimes healthy volunteers are either:

 - If the intent of the project is to generate new and/or generalisable knowledge (i.e. for dissemination outside the local organisation), then the project is classified as ‘research’ and ethical approval through the REC is required.